Omniverse-Web3-Labs/bitcoin-proposals/omni-utxo.md

 - The current paradigm(like token bridges) of using a token by wrapped it on multi-chains seperately lead to fragmentation, and may have some centralization and security issues related to the bridge.
 - If BTC was transferred to another chain through the current token bridge, and once the target chain breaks down, it will be very hard to correctly get the BTCs back to the users although locked in the bridge account.

-The core of the Omni-UTXO protocol is recording synchronized instead of bridging, even if all the other chains break down, as long as the Bitcoin network is still running, the user’s assets will not be lost.
+The core of the OMNI-UTXO protocol is recording synchronized instead of bridging, even if all the other chains break down, as long as the Bitcoin network is still running, the user’s assets will not be lost.

 - The fragment problem will be solved.
 - The security of users' multi-chain assets can be greatly enhanced.